-For wake flips with body rotation (#54, #55), the body rotation must be done simultaneously with the flip, not before or after.
+For wake flips with body rotation for example tricks (#54, #55), the body rotation must be done simultaneously with the flip, not before or after.
 The WFLIPBFB is not considered a 180 degree turn either for purposes of declared tricks as referenced in Rule 15.16 or for reverse turns as described in 15.19c.
 Additionally, for the WFLIPBFB, the reverse must land in the opposite wrap or turn in the opposite direction.
 Also, specifically for the WFLIPBLB, the stepover portion of the trick must be done simultaneously with the flip and the body rotation.

-- WFLIPB5F and WFLIPB5B must be done hand-to-hand.
+- \ WFLIPB5F and WFLIPB5B must be done hand-to-hand.
 The rope may not be wrapped around the body to assist the turn.
-This does not prohibit the simple back position wrap where the rope does not go around the body. - c) A reverse trick must immediately follow the basic turn in the same pass; however, any type of 180° turn is allowed between two such turns.
+This does not prohibit the simple back position wrap where the rope does not go around the body. - c) To be scored, a reverse trick must immediately follow the basic turn in the same pass; however, any type of 180° turn is allowed between two such turns.
 The reverse shall not be disallowed simply because it follows an attempted trick which has not been credited or because the basic trick is a repeated trick.
+The following sequences ARE allowed in the same pass: